Keyboard shortcuts

 For field syntax and configuration options, see the Schema Format.

 Pick the method that fits your setup.
-Each installs a single binary named mw.
+You can install a local mergeway-cli binary or run the public container image directly.

 Option 1 – Download a Release (macOS, Linux)